 - Increases the efficiency of roof-mounted HVAC units

-- Saves on the cost of air conditioning the building
+- Saves on cost of air conditioning the building

-- Results in lower energy costs overall to the building owner by reducing the “peak electrical demand” level
+- Reduces the energy costs overall to the building owner by reducing the “peak electrical demand” level

 - Creates a more comfortable environment in areas where there is no air conditioning